jenox/Master-Thesis/Documents/Meetings.md

 - Focus on better initial layout (Kleist/Thomassen) only if we have time!

 TODOs:
-- [ ] Try merging vertices when they get too close to one another
+- [x] Try merging vertices when they get too close to one another
+    - Only contract edges; but not edges between 2 3-degree verices
 - [ ] Implement other dynamic operations with additional subdivision vertices
 - [x] Implement quality metrics: statistical accuracy, local fatness
     - Implemented: polygon area / area of regular n-gon in smalltest enclosing circle (though more "global"?)